timurkulenovic/basketball-dataset/README.md

 Directory [src/](src/) contains the code that was used to **download**, **scrape**, **collect** and **edit** all the data.
 Directory [data/](data/) contains the available datasets.

-Data is published in **parquet** format.

-Currently data available for the following leagues:
+Data is published in **parquet** format and is available for the following leagues:
 * [Euroleague](data/euroleague)
 * [Eurocup](data/eurocup)
 * [ABA League](data/aba)